crypto-org-chain/cronos-testnets/README.md

 ## Getting Started

 To get started with the latest testnet, see the [docs](https://docs.cronos.org/getting-started).
-To run the `1click-reconfig.sh` make sure to get a working AMI from the marketplace.
+To run the `reconfig.sh` make sure to get the Cronos AMI on the marketplace.

 - Switch to user crypto `sudo su crypto`
 - Make sure to have the `cronosd.service` setup under `/lib/systemd/system/cronosd.service`